kiran-sumant/ObsidianKM/Academic/Literature Notes/Re-investigating the correctness of decoy-based false discovery rate control in proteomics tandem mass spectrometry.md

 # Main Idea of Thesis

-Open modification database search strategies
+Open modification database search strategy:- Relaxes the rigidity of peptide mass matching to observed precursor.

+Based on